NERSC Honors Eight Early Career Scientists with Annual HPC Achievement Awards

 - Quentin Riffard, Berkeley Lab: “For driving the effort to leverage the power of HPC for the LZ dark matter search experiment simulations.”

-- Antonio Villarreal, Argonne National Laboratory: “For developing innovative workflows to enable using HPC at scale in support of the LSST Dark Energy Science Collaboration.”
+- Sierra Villarreal, Argonne National Laboratory: “For developing innovative workflows to enable using HPC at scale in support of the LSST Dark Energy Science Collaboration.”

 Muskinja, Riffard, and Villarreal are all currently postdoctoral researchers.

 The final recipient was honored for outstanding research by an undergraduate student:

 - Grant Johnson, Lawrence Livermore National Laboratory: “For helping elucidate previously unexplained plasma-surface interactions in tokamak fusion clean-energy reactors.”